oktadev/okta-blog/_source/_posts/2020-10-22-set-up-a-mute-indicator-light-for-zoom-with-hammerspoon.md

 **Note:** Zoom provides a global mute and unmute hotkey out of the box!
 If all you care about is a global mute and unmute hotkey, I suggest using that!

-Because I assume that most people don't have a blink() USB LED already, I'm going to show you how to do the next best thing which is to simulate this LED in your menu bar.
+Because I assume that most people don't have a [blink(1)](https://blink1.thingm.com/) USB LED already, I'm going to show you how to do the next best thing which is to simulate this LED in your menu bar.

 To get this set up, use the Hammerspoon menu icon and select "Open Config" to open the `~/.hammerspoon/init.lua` file in your favorite text editor, then edit the file to look like this:

 ```lua
 -- This lets you click on the menu bar item to toggle the mute state
 zoomStatusMenuBarItem = hs.menubar.new(nil)
 zoomStatusMenuBarItem:setClickCallback(function()